tianyuzelin/GNNs-playground/README.md

 # Collection of Graph Neural Networks

 _Hey there!
-This will be my repo implementing GRAPH related DL models, with some tutorials and notes! **I will be consistently updating this repository**.
+This will be my repo implementing GRAPH related DL models, with some tutorials and notes! **I will consistently update this repository**.
 Have fun!_

 </div>